MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## End a Fabric trial

-Your Fabric trial ends after 60 days or when your capacity administrator cancels.
-If you don't upgrade to a paid Fabric capacity before the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy](../admin/portal-workspaces#workspace-states) upon removal.

-If the capacity administrator cancels the Fabric trial, Microsoft can’t extend your trial capacity.
-Instead, start a new trial with a different user.
-If you have workspaces with Fabric items, assign those workspaces to that new trial capacity.

-If you cancel your free Fabric trial, the trial capacity, with all of its workspaces and their contents, is deleted.
-Your license returns to the original version.
-In addition, you can't:

-- Create workspaces that support Fabric capabilities.

-- Share Fabric items, such as machine learning models, warehouses, and notebooks, and collaborate on them with other Fabric users.

-- Create analytics solutions using these Fabric items.
+End a Fabric capacity trail by cancelling, letting it expire, or purchasing the full Fabric experience.
+Only capacity admins can cancel the trial, individual users don't have this ability.
+All licenses return to their original versions.
+You will no longer have the equivalent of a PPU license.

 ### The trial expires

+the Fabric capacity trial lasts 60 days.
 If you don't upgrade to a paid Fabric capacity before the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).
 You have seven days after the expiration date to save your non-Power BI Fabric items by assigning the workspaces to an active capacity.

 To retain your Fabric items, before your trial ends, [purchase Fabric](https://aka.ms/fabricibiza).